BiFuzz: A Two-Stage Fuzzing Tool for Open-World Video Games: Two-Stage Fuzzing Tool: BiFuzz

 \section{Two-Stage Fuzzing Tool: BiFuzz}

-In open-world video games, a player has various in-game destinations, or keypoints and can freely change the routes for the keypoints.
+We developed \toolname, which uses keypoints on the map to narrow the search space without annotations.
+In open-world video games, a player has various in-game destinations, or keypoints, and can freely change the routes for the keypoints.
 This flexibility contributes to a state explosion.
-To explore this state space efficiently, we developed a tool \toolname{}, which has a two-stage fuzzing process.
+To explore this state space efficiently, \toolname{} implements a two-stage fuzzing process.
 According to SteamDB\cite{SteamDB}, \textit{Unity} is the most widely used game engine.
-Therefore, we developed \toolname{} to operate on the \textit{Unity} platform. \toolname{} was developed as a component within \textit{Unity}, allowing its scripts to be attached to character object via drag-and-drop.
-This approach enables fuzzing for video games developed using game engines incompatible with \textit{IJON}\cite{aschermann2020IJON} and supports common open-world video games that require simultaneous inputs.
+Therefore, we developed \toolname{} to operate on the \textit{Unity} platform.
+We developed it as a component within \textit{Unity}, allowing its scripts to be attached to a character object via drag-and-drop.
+This approach enables fuzzing for open-world video games developed using game engines incompatible with \textit{IJON}\cite{aschermann2020IJON}.